openvinotoolkit/openvino_notebooks/notebooks/290-magika-content-type-recognition/README.md

 This manual approach is both time consuming and error prone as it is hard for humans to create generalized rules by hand.
 In particular for security applications, creating dependable detection is especially challenging as attackers are constantly attempting to confuse detection with adversarially-crafted payloads.

-To address this issue and provide fast and accurate file-type detection Magika was develiped.
-More details about apporach and model can be found in original [repo](https://github.com/google/magika) and [Google's blogpost](https://opensource.googleblog.com/2024/02/magika-ai-powered-fast-and-efficient-file-type-identification.html).
+To address this issue and provide fast and accurate file-type detection Magika was developed.
+More details about approach and model can be found in original [repo](https://github.com/google/magika) and [Google's blog post](https://opensource.googleblog.com/2024/02/magika-ai-powered-fast-and-efficient-file-type-identification.html).

-In this tutrial we consider how to bring OpenVINO power into Magika.
+In this tutorial we consider how to bring OpenVINO power into Magika.

 ## Notebook Contents